 My main focus currently is helping said casual majority make decisions, and speaking of which, a lot of times that often isn’t necessarily the product that sounds best. *Gasp*.
 I know.
 And assuming that wasn’t totally subjective to begin with anyhow, it’s true that someone will pick some headphones because they’re comfortable, they have certain features, or maybe even because they look kind of cool, and if the headphones only sound 98% as good as the Sennheiser HD 800 S when they’re running on the treadmill then that’s good enough.

-I don’t care all that much about measurements.
-I know that might be considered blasphemous in the headphone and overall audio community, but, here’s the thing about measurements:
+People love measurements now in the headphone community.
+But I really don’t care all that much about them.
+I know that might be considered blasphemous, but, here’s the thing about measurements:

 They take a lot of time and money to do thoroughly enough to be worthwhile.
 Like, at least a sample size of 100 (that means measuring the same song 100+ times) for the results to be statistically meaningful in my opinion.
 And that’s when an earphone is fit into a stock plastic ear, which is not your ear, which is also different from every other human ear on the planet.